City Council Districts – Redistricting 2021-2022

 The City Council will be holding multiple hearings to receive public input on where district lines should be drawn:

 - 8/3/2021 City Council will receive a report from staff on the redistricting process and permissible criteria to be considered to redraw district boundaries and conduct a public hearing to receive public input on district boundaries.
-Agenda Center
+Listen to the hearing.

-- 10/5/2021 Public Hearing (or Workshop) held prior to release of draft maps.
+- 10/5/2021 Public Hearing held prior to release of draft maps.
 Identify “neighborhoods,” “communities of interest,” and “secondary areas.”
 Mapping tools overview.

 - Release Draft Maps (date to be determined.)

 - 3/1/2022 Discuss and revise draft maps.
 Discuss election sequencing.
 Identify focus maps.

 Live broadcasting of the hearings will be available on the City’s YouTube Live Channel.
 A recording will be made of each hearing and posted to the City’s redistricting webpage the following day.

 To request an interpreter (other than Spanish) or an accommodation pursuant to the American Disabilities Act for public comment, contact the Records/City Clerk Division at least 72 hours prior to the Public Hearing at 805-237-3888.
 A Spanish interpreter will be available at all City Council Redistricting Public Hearings.